 Like any sewing project, measuring and making guidelines is the standard way to work.

-For leather, chalk will be far more effective than a pen.
+For leather, chalk will be far more effective than a pen as a marking tool.
 Chalk can be sharpened like a pencil to get finer lines.

 Especially when beginning, it is better to leave large margins so that you do not lose your entire project to a bad edge or underestimation.

 A sharp knife is essential for leatherworking.
 Either a knife that you can sharpen or replaceable blades in a utility knife will go a long way in pursuing this craft.

 Avoid snap-off blades, as you are working with a very firm material that may turn this convenience into a safety hazard.